 With that in mind, let’s take a closer look at top UK share brokers you can use to buy Amazon shares:

 eToro is one of the most popular brokers in the UK for buying shares.
 This trading platform enables you to choose between buying shares outright or trading CFDs, meaning you can choose to own assets or go short and trade CFDs with up to 1:20 leverage.
-Plus, you can access shares of more than 800 companies from around the globe.
+Plus, you can access shares of more than 800 companies from around the globe, including other big US stocks like Apple, Netflix and Alphabet.

 One of the best things about eToro is that it’s also a social trading network.
 You can interact with other traders, see what they’re buying and selling, and start discussions about the merits of a specific asset. eToro also enables copy trading, meaning you can copy the portfolios of top investors with the click of a button!